 The red-themed room was intended for the old NI Senate and since the latter’s abolishment, this room serves as the committee room.

-This is the most booked event room in the Parliament buildings and has a rather formal set up with perimeter seating style.
+This is the most booked event room in the Parliament buildings and has a rather formal set-up with a perimeter seating style.
 Gold and wood tints with dark wood furniture and accent lights make this perfect for a formal dinner or a business gathering.

 Great Hall/ Main Hall